sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

-- If the test works at the command line but fails within IntelliJ using bootRun task, make sure you set the Gradle Test Runner under setting
+- If the test works at the command line but fails within IntelliJ using bootRun task, make sure you set the Gradle Test Runner under setting (??
+With Spring Boot 2.2, this could cause a problem)

 - If you are using STS, try to verify your yml file syntax with `http://www.yamllint.com/`

-- ??
-I don't find refresh menu option, and I don't see Gradle menu bar option either - I had to close and re-import the project to see Gradle menu bar
+- *IntelliJ - I don't find refresh menu option, and I don't see Gradle menu bar option either - I had to close and re-import the project to see Gradle menu bar. - this is to use refresh icon from the Gradle bar menu on the right.

 - *What is `buildscript` closure for?